Box Hill to Leatherhead walk

 For late starters the Smith and Western bar grill (tel.
 01737-841666), close to the start, at the summit of Box Hill can be used as a lunch stop.

 You have a choice of two recommended pubs in Mickleham for your lunch stop and both are very popular, so try to plan your arrival well before 1 pm (unless you have booked ahead).

 The second pub, the King William IV freehouse, (tel.01372-372590), and some 7 km into the walk, is much smaller, perched on a hill above the A24.
 It also serves good food and good beer and being small (40 covers inside), is cosy.
 It has a covered outdoor area for summer dining.
-Groups of more than six should try the Running Horses first.

-The Swan Shopping Centre in the centre of Leatherhead has a Costa Coffee shop.
+The Swan Shopping Centre in the centre of Leatherhead has a branch of Costa Coffee.
 There is also a Starbucks coffee shop in the High Street.
-Near the upper entrance to the shopping centre is Annies Tea Room (tel.
-01372-373399), open 8 am to 5pm, closes at 2pm on Sundays.
 At the top of Bridge Street is Stories Cafe .
 Opposite the lower entrance to the Swan Shopping Centre is Lucio's Cafe and Delicatessan.

 There are a number of pubs in Leatherhead, including a Wetherspoons, for those who prefer a stronger drink at walk end.

-- Coming out of Box Hill & Westhumble Station , turn left up the concrete steps, your direction 345°.
+- Coming out of Box Hill & Westhumble Railway Station , turn left up the concrete steps, your direction 345°.
 In 30 metres turn left over the bridge to cross the railway line, your direction 295°.

 - Carry on uphill on this main road, Chapel Lane.
 In 25 metres you pass an arch gateway on your right-hand side with its plaque dedicated to Fanny Burney, diarist and novelist, and the timber-framed Westhumble Chapel.
 Carry on up the road and in a further 30 metres you fork left by Chaucer Cottage on a tarmac path which runs parallel to the road at its right-hand side.

-- In 200 metres go through a wooden kissing gate and straight on, across a field.
-In 50 metres go through another wooden kissing gate.
+- In 200 metres go through a metal kissing gate and straight on, across a field.
+In 45 metres go through another metal kissing gate.
 In 15 metres, by a four-armed footpath sign , with a large vineyard ahead of you, turn left on a car-wide way, signposted North Downs Way .

 - Continue on the North Downs Way, gently downhill, ignoring paths off.
 In 300 metres go through a wooden swing gate to the left of a wooden farm gate.
 The track is now a tarmac lane.
 In 65 metres go under the railway bridge.
 In 150 metres go through a gated entrance (or if closed, go through the high metal gate to the right of the main gates).
-In a further 15 metres cross – with care – both carriageways and the central reservation of the busy A24 road, slightly to the left, to pick up the continuation of the North Downs Way straight on, by a National Trust sign for Box Hill and Stepping Stones, down into a car park area.
-At the other end of the car park, you fork right, marked towards ‘Stepping Stones’, to pass through low wooden traffic blocking posts, your direction 115°.
+In a further 15 metres cross – with care – both two-lane carriageways and the central reservation of the busy A24 road, slightly to the left, to pick up the continuation of the North Downs Way straight on, by a National Trust sign for Box Hill and Stepping Stones, down into a car park area.
+At the other end of the car park, you fork right by a low concrete marker, towards ‘Stepping Stones’, to pass through low wooden traffic blocking posts, your direction 115°.

 - If you crossed the stepping stones, in 120 metres you ignore the fork on your left (the route from the bridge crossing).
 In a further 60 metres you start going up steps following the North Downs Way acorn signs on footpath posts and keep on following the main path.
-In 70 metres - your way having swung to the left - ignore the path ahead and take the flight of steps to the left, your direction 50°.
+In 70 metres - your way having swung to the left - ignore the path ahead and take the long flight of steps to the left, steeply uphill, your direction 50°.

 - Follow the acorn signs as you continue steeply up another five flights of steps.
-At a T-junction, near the top of the hill, turn right through a wooden swing gate (usually locked open), and keep ahead, your direction 120 degrees, with a fine view over Dorking and the Mole Valley below.
+At a T-junction, near the top of the hill, turn right through a wooden swing gate (usually locked open), and keep ahead, your direction 120 degrees, with a fine view over Dorking and the Mole Valley below and to your right.